neeltom92/neeltom92.github.io/content/about.md

 author = "Neel Thomas"
 +++

 Neel Thomas here; I'm a DevOps consultant based in Kerala, India.
-I began working as a Linux System Administrator in 2015, then in 2017 I switched to working as DevOps engineer.
+I began my career as a Linux System Administrator in 2015, I switched to working as DevOps engineer in 2017.

 Over the past few years, I've worked for and helped organisations listed below achieve hyper scaled growth.